avafinger/nanopi-r2s-ubuntu-server-minimal-image/README.md

 * pwm0 (fan)

-## Controlling FAN rotation with pwm0
+## Controlling FAN speed control with pwm0

-We are going to build a service to control the fan rotation according to the cpu temperature.
+We are going to build a service to control the fan speed according to the cpu temperature.
-Mainline kernel has exposed the pwm0 where we can output voltage from 2.6v to 5.0v and control the fan rotation.
+Mainline kernel has exposed the pwm0 where we can output voltage from 2.6v to 5.0v and control the fan speed.

+**Enabling the pwm0**

+    sudo su
+    echo -n 0 > /sys/class/pwm/pwmchip0/export

-pwm0 is exposed as **/sys/class/pwm/pwmchip0/pwm0**
+pwm0 is now exposed as **/sys/class/pwm/pwmchip0/pwm0**

 	** Temp: 50000, duty: 999991, 0%
 	** Temp: 49545, duty: 999991, 0%